My pepper plants used to look miserable by mid-July, mostly baking in the sun and getting chewed up by aphids.

 These next few are for when you want things to look good while they work.

-13. Thyme to Repel Worms
+13. Thyme to Repel Hornworms and Whiteflies

 I love tucking creeping thyme around the edges of a container planting.
-It spills beautifully over the sides and the oils in the leaves are known to deter cabbage worms and even some hornworms.
-Dead simple.
-Plant it once and forget about it.
+The oils in the leaves are documented to deter hornworm moths from laying eggs and to repel whiteflies.

 14. Borage for the Bees